 To diagnose gout, the uric acid level is measured.
 The reference range for men is 3.4 to 7.0 mg/100 ml and for women between 2.4 and 5.4 mg/100 ml.

-A whole-food, plant-based diet can work wonders for gout.
-By feeding hardly any purines, the uric acid level drops and no further crystallization occurs.
+A wholesome, plant-based diet can work wonders for gout.
+Because hardly any purines are consumed, the uric acid level drops and no further crystallization occurs.
 The body can gradually break down existing crystals and the symptoms disappear.
-Furthermore, it is recommended to avoid alcohol and isolated fructose.
+It is also advisable to avoid alcohol and isolated fructose.

 Diarrhea can have various causes.
-In secretory diarrhea, the underlying cause is a bacterial or viral infection.
-The body then tries to eliminate the bacteria and viruses as quickly as possible, so drug treatment to hold back the diarrhea is critical.
+Secretory diarrhea is caused by a bacterial or viral infection.
+The body then tries to excrete the bacteria and viruses as quickly as possible, meaning that drug treatment to stop the diarrhea is critical.
 A safe alternative to this is the Moro carrot soup (also Moro soup The long cooking of the carrots results in the formation of so-called acid oligogalacturonides, which dock onto the germs in the intestine so that they are eliminated more quickly.

-It is also particularly important that the body receives sufficient fluids so as not to become dehydrated.
+It is also particularly important that the body receives sufficient fluids to avoid dehydration.
 After a diarrheal illness, it makes sense to rebuild the body with prebiotics and probiotics.
-Prebiotics are virtually the "food" of the probiotic bacterial cultures.
+Prebiotics are effectively the "food" for the probiotic bacterial cultures.

 "In the gut lies the origin of health or disease."Chinese proverb